itsOwen/LetMeReShade/README.md

 ### Initial Setup

-1. Open the Quick Access Menu (...).
+1. Open the Quick Access Menu.
 2. Navigate to the LetMeReShade plugin.
 3. Click "Install ReShade" to set up the base components.